dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 3.8.0 brings simplifications and improvements to the cron tasks, as well as a number of other bug fixes and improvements.
+Version 3.9.0 introduces static shortcodes, two new admin tables, and various other bugfixes and improvements.

 == Donating ==